Homework 3 Solutions

 python3 ok -q make_repeater

-There are many correct ways to implement make_repeater
+There are many correct ways to implement make_repeater.
+This solution

 Check Your Score Locally